SpenBot/cmps-frontend/README.md

 To contribute to our code, identify bugs, and propose improvements, please submit issues to the back-end [here](https://github.com/SpenBot/cmps-backend/issues "cmps-backend issues") and front-end [here](https://github.com/blinkhorn/cmps-frontend/issues "cmps-frontend issues").

+##Group Member Roles

+Spenser and Melley worked on the back-end and Patrick and Christian worked on the front-end when we first started.
+When Spenser and Melley finished the back-end (which includes linking the movie API to the dropdown on the homepage and programming the results component),they helped Patrick and Christian with the front-end.
+Much of the time we worked using the driver and navigator technique in pairs, trading the coding and overseeing roles after lunch every day.
+After Melley and Spenser finished the back-end, Spenser worked on user sign-in functionality.
+Melley worked on the CSS styling for the site and worked on the MovieID.
+Christian and Patrick programmed the user sidebar along with other components that we didn't end up using.
+Patrick deployed the back-end and front-end to Heroku and composed this Readme.Christian worked on the delete portion of the CRUD functionality for users.